-All sources of income listed on the Application will be verified by the HRA.
+All sources of income listed on the Application will be verified by the HRA based on CDBG program requirements.
 The following is a list of acceptable forms of income verification evidence:

 - 1. Written verification from employers or other income providers; OR copies of 60 days of recent checks or check stubs, which must include the year-to-date earnings. - 2.
 All self-employed Applicants must submit complete federal income tax returns for the last two years unless Household income is not taxable. - 3.
 Bank verification, including the two most recent bank statements for checking and savings accounts.